 “More often than not, when people say that someone is addicted to the internet or addicted to their phone, they’re using it colloquially,” notes David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 By calling it addiction, parents are often communicating their concern that so much screen time is unhealthy, as well as their feeling that they’re powerless to stop it.

 Are kids addicted?

 There is, officially, no such thing as internet or phone addiction.
 Some in the psychiatric community have proposed a new disorder called internet gaming disorder, to recognize unhealthy patterns of game-playing.
-But to rise to the level of a disorder, Dr. Anderson notes, the behavior would would be very extreme, and seriously impairing to a child’s life.
+But it would rise to the level of a disorder, Dr. Anderson notes, the behavior only if it’s extreme, and seriously impairing to a child’s life.

 That would mean an amount of screen time that’s not only more than parents feel comfortable with, but that crowds out other age-appropriate activities, like socializing, sports, school work — even hygiene and sleep.
 “We would be looking at adolescents who are pushing everything else out of their lives,” explains Dr. Anderson.
 “They are not having friendships, not engaging socially — at least offline — and they may be failing in school.”